Gillian Anderson: Early life

-At an early age, Anderson was interested in marine biology, but after becoming interested in theatre during her younger years, she began acting in high school productions during her first year and later in community theatre.
+At an early age, Anderson was interested in marine biology, but after becoming interested in theatre during her teenage years, she began acting in high school productions during her first year and later in community theatre.
 She also served as a student intern at the Grand Rapids Civic Theatre & School of Theatre Arts.
 After graduating from high school in 1986, she attended The Theatre School at DePaul University in Chicago, where she earned a Bachelor of Fine Arts in 1990.
-Anderson also participated in the National Theatre's summer program at Cornell University.
+Anderson also participated in the National Theatre of Great Britain's summer program at Cornell University.
 To support herself financially during her student years, she worked at the Goose Island Brewpub in Chicago.
 After Anderson became famous, the brewery named one of their beers after her – a Belgian-style farmhouse ale called "Gillian".

 Anderson is the eldest of three siblings.
 Her brother Aaron – who was diagnosed with neurofibromatosis – died in 2011 of a brain tumor, at the age of 30.
 Aaron was a DJ, a mentor, and a practicing Buddhist.
 He was in his second year of a PhD program in developmental psychology at Stanford University when he was diagnosed with glioblastoma in 2008.
 Her sister Zoe is a ceramicist, whom Anderson called "an exceptional artist".

-Anderson is bidialectal and is comfortable switching between American and British (Received Pronunciation) accents.
-With her English accent and background, she was mocked and felt out of place as a young girl in the American Midwest and soon adopted a Midwestern accent.
+Anderson is bidialectal.
+With her English accent and background, she was mocked and felt out of place in the American Midwest and soon adopted a Midwestern accent.
 To this day, she easily shifts between her American and English accents.
 In May 2013, during an interview with BlogTalkRadio, Anderson addressed the matter of her national identity: "I've been asked whether I feel more like a Brit than an American and I don't know what the answer to that question is.
 I know that I feel that London is home and I'm very happy with that as my home.
 I love London as a city and I feel very comfortable there.
 In terms of identity, I'm still a bit baffled."